hemantjuyal/ideaWeaver/README.md

 **Let your local AI be your creative muse.**

 Idea Weaver is a multi-agentic application designed to be your creative partner.
-It leverages a team of specialized AI agents, powered by local Large Language Models (LLMs) via **Ollama**, to transform a simple story premise into a well-structured narrative concept.
+It leverages a team of specialized AI agents, powered by Large Language Models (LLMs) via **Ollama** or **Google Gemini API**, configurable through an environment variable. to transform a simple story premise into a well-structured narrative concept.
 This multi-agent architecture allows for modularity, where each agent brings specialized expertise to a specific stage of story development, enhancing robustness and scalability.
 The entire creative process is orchestrated by **CrewAI** and is fully observable through **LangSmith**, giving you a transparent look into the AI's reasoning process.

 ### Multi-Agent Orchestration Flow